DesignsbyBlanc/Zek_sec/README.md

 #### Gemini Code:
-This portion of the code performs the query and writes the response to a JSON file that is then served by FastAPI and read by the Web app.
+This portion of the code performs the query and writes the response to a JSON file that is then served by FastAPI and read by the frontend.
 ``` python

 def query(filey, chosen_file="segment_2.mp4"):